menu

 Lancaster South is a suburban neighborhood (based on population density) located in Lancaster, Ohio.

 Lancaster South real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Lancaster South neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics